 - Income Portfolios

 - Growth Portfolios

 This is also known as a “Conservative” portfolio.
-It is designed to cater to investors who have a low risk tolerance and need income, while also wanting to protect their capital from loss of value due to inflation.
-An income portfolio is heavily weighted with fixed-income assets (bonds, treasury bills, cash, and cash equivalents) and a bit of stocks, including dividend-paying stocks.
+It is designed to cater to investors who have a low-risk tolerance and need income, while also wanting to protect their capital from loss of value due to inflation.
+An income portfolio is heavily weighted with fixed-income assets (bonds, treasury bills, cash, and cash equivalents) and some stocks, including dividend-paying stocks.

 For example, an income portfolio may hold an asset-mix of:

 - Fixed-Income: 70% – 80%

 Related: Invest with Wealthsimple for Cheap ($50 Cash Bonus)